DESCRIPTION OF TESTS

 This test determines if the sand/rootzone mix meets USGA particle size recommendations for a rootzone mix.
 The particle size analysis consist of the percentage of gravel, sand, silt, and clay including the five sand fractions.
 Sands that are too coarse or too fine will not pass USGA particle size recommendations.
 Greens built with sands that are too coarse are too loose, difficult to firm up, droughty, and difficult to retain fertilizer nutrients due to excessive leaching.
 Greens built with sands that are too fine become hard, compacted greens with low water permeability rates.

 This test determines the organic matter in a rootzone mix, usually for golf greens.
 The USGA no longer recommends a value for the organic matter in a greensmix, however this test is primarly used as a quality control test to determine if the organic matter established in the mix design is close to the organic matter in on-site field mixes.

-Our lab also provides soil fertility analysis and fertilizer recommendations and pH and lime recommendations for bermudagrass and bentgrass greens, warm season grasses and cool season grasses for fairways and tees, athletic fields, and lawns.
-Other chemical analyses includes soluble salts and cation exchange capacity.
+Our lab also provides soil fertility analysis with fertilizer recommendations and pH and lime recommendations for bermudagrass and bentgrass greens, warm season grasses and cool season grasses for fairways and tees, athletic fields, and lawns.
+Other chemical analyses include soluble salts and cation exchange capacity.